 Individuals split their time participating in community activities and at either The John E. Walson Center in Bethlehem or The Kristi Hanawalt Life Skills Center in Allentown.

 This service focuses on:

-- Daily Living Activities – Via helps individuals achieve independence and improve self-awareness.
-Areas addressed include mobility, personal hygiene, self-care skills, and community living skills.
+- Daily Living Activities – Staff help participants achieve independence and improve self-awareness by addressing areas including mobility, self-care, and community living skills.

-- Community Exploration – Individuals in Creative Expressions take part in a variety of social and recreational activities, learning social interaction skills, safety, public transportation, money management, and how to access activities and events in the community.
+- Community Exploration – Participants take part in a variety of social and recreational activities to learn and develop social skills.
+They learn how to use public transportation, manage money, and access community activities and events.

-- Cooking and Nutrition – Focusing on healthy eating, health, and nutrition, Via staff teach participants about food groups, menu planning, grocery shopping, meal preparation, and safe food-handling skills.
-Participants grow fresh herbs and vegetables on-site to be used in healthy cooking activities.
+- Cooking and Nutrition – Via staff teach participants about food groups, menu planning, grocery shopping, meal preparation, and safe food handling skills.
+Participants help to plant and care for fresh herbs and vegetables that are grown on-site to use in healthy cooking activities.

-- Communication and Social Skills – Staff work with participants to improve cognitive/affective communication, learn sign language, use augmentative communication techniques, and improve speaking skills.
-They also address social skills, exploring appropriate interactions through role-playing, instruction, and real-life experience.
+- Communication and Social Skills – Participants learn expressive communication skills through sign language, augmentative communication techniques, and spoken language.
+Social skills and appropriate interactions are taught through role-playing, instruction, and real-life experience.

 - Sensory Regulation & Coping Skills – Sensory regulation skills are taught throughout the day on an as-needed basis with each participant.
 Staff will work with a participant and their team to identify the coping skills that will be most effective for the participant’s individual needs.